 This approach would deliver 3.3ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, only Blaby and Hinckley and Bosworth would need to provide additional land.
-The remaining areas would meet the employment land requirements through a current surplus of provision.
+Considering availability and planned provision of employment land, in Blaby, Harborough (additional 0.9ha required to meet the allocation of 3.3ha), Hinckley and Bosworth, Melton and Oadby and Wigston (additional 0.7ha required to meet the allocation of 3.3ha) would need to provide additional land.
+The remaining areas (Charnwood and North West Leicestershire) would meet the employment land requirements through a current surplus of provision.
 Any sites which are selected are likely to lead to some increased congestion nearby to the development, with issues particularly prevalent relating to peak journey times and HGVs.
 These effects could also lead to issues relating to air quality.
 In general, it is more appropriate to locate employment land nearby to the strategic road network; Blaby and Hinckley and Bosworth both offer sites which are well connected to the strategic road network and as such, congestion and associated air pollution may be less likely to effect residential roads.
+Site options identified in Melton (and to a lesser extent Harborough) are not as well connected to the strategic road network, potentially resulting in congestion on smaller roads.
+For Melton, site options are generally close to Melton Mowbray, potentially leading to congestion in built-up residential areas; though the relatively small scale of the additional growth would limit these effects to some extent.
 The small scale of the employment land would not be expected to significantly increase the viability of existing public transport services.
 However, locating the development in areas which are not isolated from residential areas may increase the viability of active commuting, helping to reduce congestion and air pollution.
-Overall, the delivery of employment land in Blaby and Hinckley and Bosworth would be likely to lead to some small scale and localised potential issues relating to congestion and air pollution.
-That said, with the potential to locate developments nearby to strategic transport routes and in areas well connected to housing, congestion could be minimised (however it is unlikely that the potential to commute via active means would outweigh the additional car and HGV journeys associated with employment land).
-Overall, potential minor negative effects are predicted, which would be limited to specific locations and be unlikely to affect much of the County.
+Overall, the delivery of employment land would be likely to lead to some small scale and localised potential issues relating to congestion and air pollution.
+That said, with the potential to locate developments nearby to strategic transport routes in Blaby and Hinckley and in areas well connected to housing, congestion could be minimised (however it is unlikely that the potential to commute via active means would outweigh the additional car and HGV journeys associated with employment land).
+Overall, potential minor negative effects are predicted, which would be broadly spread, though limited to locations in close proximity to allocated growth and at slightly further afield traffic pinch points which provide access to the strategic road network.

 This approach would deliver 6.6ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, Blaby, Oadby, Melton and Hinckley and Bosworth would need to provide additional land (to varying degrees).
-The overall amount of growth required would likely generate more trips, but trip generating developments would be relatively distant from one another.
-As such, in terms of the opportunity for strategic infrastructure upgrades and congestion, only minor negative effects are predicted.
+Considering availability and planned provision of employment land, Blaby, Harborough (additional 4.2ha required to meet the allocation of 6.6ha), Hinckley and Bosworth, Oadby and Wigston (additional 4ha required to meet the allocation of 6.6ha), Melton and North West Leicestershire (additional 1.9ha required to meet the allocation of 6.6ha) would need to provide additional land.
+The overall amount of growth required would likely generate more trips, though it would not be to a scale which would be expected to lead to significant infrastructure delivery to alleviate increased pressures on the road network.
+The higher growth could potentially reduce the opportunity to allocate sites which are well positioned in relation to the strategic road network; this would be more likely to be an issue in Melton and Harborough and considering the scale of growth effects would not be anticipated to be significant.
+As such, in terms of the opportunity for strategic infrastructure upgrades and congestion, minor negative effects are predicted.